Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Preliminaries

-A \emph{Conditional Independence Test (CIT)}, e.g. Fisher's Z \citep{fisher1970statistical}, HSIC \citep{Gretton2007hsic}, or KCI \citep{zhang2011kci}, is a procedure whereby a test statistic measuring independence is constructed with a known asymptotic distribution under the null hypothesis \nullH{} of independence.
-Calculating the test statistic on a given dataset allows to calculate the $p$-value (or observed significance level) of the test for that data, under \nullH{}.
-This is a measure of evidence against \nullH{} \citep{hung97pvalue}.
-Under \altH{}, $p$ is uniformly distributed in the interval $[0,1]$ which allows to set a significance level $\alpha$ that represents the pre-experiment Type I error rate (rejecting \nullH{} when it is true), whose expected value is at most $\alpha$.
+A \emph{Conditional Independence Test (CIT)}, e.g. Fisher's Z~\citep{fisher1970statistical}, HSIC~\citep{Gretton2007hsic}, KCI~\citep{zhang2011kci}, SCIT~\citep{Zhang23SCIT} and ARECI~\citep{chen2024ARECI} is a procedure whereby a test statistic measuring independence is constructed with a known asymptotic distribution under the null hypothesis \nullH{} of independence.
+Calculating the test statistic on a given dataset allows to estimate the $p$-value (or observed significance level) of the test for that dataset, under \nullH{}.
+This is a measure of evidence against \nullH{}~\citep{casella2002statistical}.
+Under \altH{}, $p$ is uniformly distributed in the interval $[0,1]$, which allows to set a significance level $\alpha$ that represents the pre-experiment Type I error rate (rejecting \nullH{} when it is true), whose expected value is at most $\alpha$~\citep{hung97pvalue}.
 A CIT, denoted by $I(X_i, X_j \given \condSet)$, outputs an observed significance level $p$.
-If $I(X_i, X_j \given \condSet) = p \geq \alpha$ then $I_\alpha = \top$ and $X_i \independent X_j \given \condSet$.
-Instead, if $I(X_i, X_j \given \condSet) = p < \alpha$ then we can reject \nullH{} and declare the variables dependent: $I_\alpha = \bot$ and $X_i \dependent X_j \given \condSet$.
-Under the alternative hypothesis of dependence \altH{}, the distribution of $p$ depends on the sample size and the true value of the test statistic \citep{hung97pvalue}.
-However, under any condition, the distribution of the $p$-value is monotonically decreasing and markedly skewed towards 0.
-This allows for comparing $p$-values, with the highest $p$-values bearing the lowest likelihood of dependence \citep{hung97pvalue, ramsey2016improving}.
+If $I(X_i, X_j \given \condSet) = p \geq \alpha$ then $X_i \independent X_j \given \condSet$.
+Instead, if $I(X_i, X_j \given \condSet) = p < \alpha$ then we can reject \nullH{} and declare the variables dependent: $X_i \dependent X_j \given \condSet$.
+Under the alternative hypothesis of dependence, the distribution of $p$ depends on the sample size and the true value of the test statistic.
+However, under any assumption, the distribution of $p$ monotonically decreases and is markedly skewed towards 0~\citep{hung97pvalue}.
+This allows to compare $p$-values, with the highest $p$ bearing the lowest likelihood of dependence~\citep{hung97pvalue, ramsey2016improving, raghu_comparison_2018}.